Salesforce Review: Decide if the CRM Is Right for You

 Insightly

-Freshsales is ideal for rapidly-scaling organizations looking for AI-powered sales tools and other advanced features at a significantly lower cost than Salesforce.
+Freshsales is a top-rated CRM for salespeople, offering rapidly-scaling organizations AI-powered sales tools and other advanced features at a significantly lower cost than Salesforce.
 Premium plans range between $15 and $69 per user, per month and include insights generated by Freshsales’ Freddy AI engine.
-A free version of Freshsales also exists in that three users can use the Growth plan at no cost.
+Freshsales also has a free-for-life version offering contact management, tasks and appointments features, a built-in phone, and more.

 Freshsales is rated as our top alternative to Salesforce.
 You can check out our scoring in our editorially-independent review of the top Salesforce competitors and alternatives.

-Zoho CRM is an excellent choice for small-to-midsize companies seeking a marketing-forward CRM to help foster social media leads.
+Zoho CRM is a leading marketing CRM that provides small-to-midsize companies with a balance of sales and marketing features and a robust tool for fostering social media leads.
 It’s not as flexible as Salesforce, but Zoho CRM still offers a fair amount of leeway when it comes to customization at a much more reasonable price.
 Zoho CRM costs between $14 and $52 per user, per month, and a free (albeit very stripped-down) version is also available.

 Check out our comparison of Zoho vs Salesforce to learn more about the similarities and differences between each of these platforms.